-One of the easiest way to schedule these family meetings is when everyone is already coming together; whether it’s for a meal or a game night or a movie night, etc. Sometimes the meetings are short and easy.
-Other times, some issues come up that need to be addressed, or new ideas are sifted through and strategic plans are made.
+One of the easiest ways to schedule these family meetings is when everyone is already coming together, whether it’s for a meal or a game night or a movie night, etc. Sometimes the meetings are short and easy.
+Other times, some issues arise that need to be addressed, or new ideas are sifted through, and strategic plans are made.

 It’s good to have someone in the family write down any important information that was shared so that nothing is forgotten.
-Bringing those notes back to each meeting will help everyone be accountable for what transpired previously.
+Bringing those notes back to each meeting will help everyone be accountable for what transpired.

 - When it’s someone’s turn to speak, no one can interrupt until they are done talking.
 Raise your hand if you want to respond to what others are saying.

 - Respect one another by owning your feelings.
 Say “I feel” instead of “You make me *insert feeling*” any time you have an issue with someone else in the family.

 - Be honest.

 - Put effort into making our family the best it can be.

 Once you have the family meeting time scheduled and you have established the rules, next is the discussion.
 Every family will have various ways of running the meeting according to their family’s specific needs.

 Our family members take turns leading the meeting so that each of us (especially the kids) feels important and learns the responsibility of this role.
 The leader is also the one who takes notes.
 On the notepad is the outline of the questions asked in every meeting where notes can be made for each person’s answers.
 We keep a record of previous meetings to revisit if necessary.